Take a digital wallet payment

 Change the Apple Pay setting.

-You do not need to ask Worldpay to enable Apple Pay in your Worldpay account.
+You do not need to ask Worldpay to turn on Apple Pay in your Worldpay account.

 - Sign in to the GOV.UK Pay admin tool.

-- Under Services, select the service where you want to disable Apple Pay.
+- Under Services, select the service where you want to turn off Apple Pay.

 - Select Settings.